farginfirmware/fargin-firmware/mcu-apps/605n-test/README.md

-This is a custom app.
+This is an app for a custom board.
 The purpose is to test the 605 hardware.